NullandKale/ILGPUWiki/Home.md

 ## Primers (How a GPU works)

-This series introduces how a GPU works and will not talk much about ILGPU.
-If you have programmed with CUDA or OpenCL before you can probably skip this.
+This series introduces how a GPU works and what ILGPU does.
+If you have programmed with CUDA or OpenCL before you can probably skip 01 and 02.

 00 [Setting up ILGPU](Primer_00.md)